Table of Contents

-For adults, the deductible is $100 per claim.
-If you’re a college student or have a .edu email to register with though, it’s only $50!
+For adults, the deductible is $99 per claim.
+If you’re a student or have a .edu email to register with though, it’s only $49!

-It’s the amount we deduct from your payout for a claim.
+It’s the amount that is deducted from your payout for a claim.

-The reason insurance plans contain a deductible is so that you are still motivated to be careful with your stuff.
+The reason protection plans contain a deductible is so that you are still motivated to be careful with your stuff.

-But we make sure to set a deductible that’s at least easily affordable rather than the $150 – $400 deductibles on most other protection plans for phones, laptops, and other items.
+But with an AKKO Plan, the deductible for your protection is at least easily affordable rather than the $150 – $400 deductibles on most other protection plans for phones, laptops, and other items.

-The AKKO Base Plans ($15/month for adults, $10 for students) includes $2,000 of coverage PER INCIDENT**.
-There are no annual coverage limits or a limit on the number of claims you may file.
+The AKKO Base Plans ($15/month for adults, $10 for students) includes $2,000 of reimbursement PER INCIDENT**.
+There are no annual reimbursement limits or a limit on the number of claims you may file.

 If at another point in the same year you drop your laptop and the screen is smashed, up to the repair or replacement value cost of the laptop is covered as well as long as it’s less than $2,000.